ngpeijiun/stat/100/lesson01.md

 3. Comparative Study (true / false)
     - Observational Study (describe association)
     - Experiment / Randomized Experiment (cause and effect)
-4. Three Conditions to conduct a proper study:
+4. Three conditions to conduct a proper study:
     - Get a representative sample
     - Get a large enough sample
     - Decide whether the study should be an observational study or experiment.